jrnold/bayesian_notes/docs/multilevel.md

 ## Example: Radon

-This example models the presence of radon in houess in Minnesota which appears in @GelmanHill2007a and @BDA3.
+This example models the presence of radon in houses in Minnesota which appears in @GelmanHill2007a and @BDA3.
 This is partly derived from a [Stan Case Study](http://mc-stan.org/documentation/case-studies/radon.html), which uses `PyStan` instead of **rstan**.